substrate-asia/hackathon-2023-winter/projects/16-open-qf/README.md

     - Role scan.
 It scans blocks data and extract history councilor and validator data.
     - Governance scan.
 It scans blocks data and extract active OpenGov voter data.
     - Treasury scan.
 It scans blocks data and extract treasury related data.
+    - Contributor scan.
+It scans balances transfer data and save the community donations.
 - Quadratic funding data processing jobs and data server.
     - It calculates contributors' matching power.
     - Projects' matched fund from public matching pool is calculated.